HasanJuned/Task-Manager-Backend/README.md

-#Task Manager Backend Development

-This is task manager Rest Api + backend project using MEN (MongoDB, Express, NodeJs)
+# Task Manager
+This is Task Manager project backend on the live server

+# Use:
+The E-education platform of Ostad's students is using this backend's API.